penguinnick/Herd_Demography/README.md

 This document outlines the procedures used to simulate goat and sheep herd dynamics under the constraints of various culling strategies.
-The content of this document and associated scripts are supporting materials for “To Cull or Not to Cull?
-Using Population Projection Modeling to Reveal Risk-Sensitive Herd Culling Strategies in Neolithic Dalmatia”.
+The content of this document and associated scripts are supporting materials for “Evaluating Livestock Culling Practices using Population Projection Models in Neolithic Dalmatia”.

 ## Overview